rwilliams/jrubywiki/Persistence.md

 See the example above for usage of ```__persistent__ = true```.

 JRuby 1.7 will still cache all proxies by default, but will issue a one-time warning if you're using instance variables or singletons on Java objects.
-We recommend passing ```-Xji.objectProxyCache=true``` to JRuby (or ```-Djruby.ji.objectProxyCache=true``` to Java) to find and fix all uses of instance vars or singletons on Java objects in your code.
+We recommend passing ```-Xji.objectProxyCache=false``` to JRuby (or ```-Djruby.ji.objectProxyCache=false``` to Java) to find and fix all uses of instance vars or singletons on Java objects in your code.

 Alternatives
 ------------